sashaNull/cis5510-example/pwntools/level-0-0/DESCRIPTION.md

-This level is a tutorial and relatively simple.
-You can directly run /challenge/pwntools-tutorials-level0.0 in the terminal and then input a specific string (which you can find by reading the bypass_me function), but that is not the goal of this level.
+This level is a tutorial and fairly straightforward.
+You could just run `/challenge/pwntools-tutorials-level0.0` in the terminal and enter a specific string (which you can find by reading the `bypass_me` function), but that’s not the main goal here.

-This level will guide you on how to use pwntools to complete the challenge.
-Next, you need to use the `process`, `send`, `recv`, and other APIs in pwntools to write an exploit script, send a specific input to bypass the check, and read the /flag.
-Please refer to the following pwntools example code (hint: be sure to replace `FIXME` with the specific string mentioned above):
+This level is designed to teach you how to use pwntools to complete the challenge.
+Your task is to use the `process`, `send`, `recv`, and other pwntools APIs to write an exploit script, send the right input to bypass the check, and retrieve the flag.
+Check out the example pwntools code below (hint: don’t forget to replace `FIXME` with the specific string mentioned earlier):

 ```
 from pwn import *